khsoh/wabot/README.md

     git clone https://github.com/khsoh/wabot.git [optional user-specified bot directory]
 ```

-NOTE: For the purpose of the rest of this README.md, we will assume the cloned repository
+NOTE: For the purpose of the rest of this [README](https://github.com/khsoh/wabot/blob/main/README.md),
-on both the local PC/Mac AND the remote server is on `wabot` subdirectory of the home
+we will assume the cloned repository on both the local PC/Mac AND the remote
-folder (~ on Unix-based systems or %USERPROFILE% on Windows systems).
-The setup scripts
+server is located `wabot` subdirectory of the home folder (~ on Unix-based
+systems or `%USERPROFILE%` on Windows systems).
+The setup scripts and execution
-and execution scripts are designed to be independent of the name of the cloned subdirectory.
+scripts are designed to be independent of the name of the cloned subdirectory.

 ### Phase 2: Edit botconfig.json to prepare the bot(s)
 1. Copy `botconfig-demo.json` file in the `wabot` project to `botconfig.json` and edit the
-relevant fields to ensure that your bot can effectively communicate with the deployed Google
+relevant fields to ensure that your bot can communicate with the deployed Google
-App Script Web App.
+Apps Script Web App.
 The fields you likely need to change for a new deployment are:
   - NAME
   - GASURL
   - BOT_SECRET